Ipod-Na-no/TheBotBible/docs/printing.md

 - You must be very comfortable with your 3D printer.

-- YOU MAY DAMAGE YOUR PRINTER with corrupted paths.
+**- YOU MAY DAMAGE YOUR PRINTER with corrupted paths.

 - YOU MAY DAMAGE YOUR PRINTER due to incorrect clearances.

-- I am NOT RESPONSIBLE for damage to your printer.
+- I am NOT RESPONSIBLE for damage to your printer.**

 - If you are not comfortable with these risks, DO NOT TRY THIS!